 We’re looking for patient people who are enthusiastic about technology and have a creative approach toward helping others.
 We are building a diverse team of people working with open-source software to find solutions to interesting problems.

 We’ve hired people in all ranges of expertise — from those with no formal academic qualifications or those from fields entirely outside of technology, to people with advanced degrees or who have been career sysadmins.
 Qualities such as methodical thinking and knowledge sharing are just as important to us as education or experience.
 We strive to make assessments by taking account of all the skills you have to offer.

 We try to minimise our hiring bias by using an anonymous online application process.
 You can find out more and view open positions at careers.bytemark.co.uk.

 Who are we?

-Bytemark are an 11 year-old internet hosting company, owned by its co-founders.
-We've designed our own own national network and have a rapidly growing customer base spanning hobbyists to multi-million pound businesses.
+Bytemark are a 12 year-old internet hosting company, owned by its co-founders.
+We’ve designed our own own national network and have a rapidly growing customer base spanning hobbyists to multi-million pound businesses.
 Our team is diverse and our work is guided by a clear manifesto.

 How do we do things here at Bytemark?

 Our systems administrators plan and manage our customers hosting to maximise uptime, solving problems using Debian / Ubuntu, Apache2, MySQL, PHP, DNS, Magento, WordPress and Nginx.

 Internally, we communicate via Jabber chats, email and phone calls, with liberal use of Redmine, Etherpad, Request Tracker and webRTC.
 We tend to use Linux and Mac on desktop, and primarily use Debian on our own servers.